talpor/django-dashing/docs/widgets.rst

     Return the DOM element that represent the widget.

 interval
-    Actualization interval of widget data on milliseconds. *(default: 1000)*
+    Actualization interval of widget scope on milliseconds. *(default: 1000)*

 Python Class
 ~~~~~~~~~~~~